Tending the Ache: Grief at the Second Gate

 To learn more about Summer click here and to read her statement on grief-tending click here.

-What past grief retreaters have said about our retreats:
+What past participants have said about our retreats:

 "I cannot say enough about how powerful this experience was for me!!
 Hands down, it was the most powerful engagement of my entire life!
 Our culture deals with death/grief/loss/rage COMPLETELY WRONG and we, as practitioners, instructors, teachers, mentors, families, parents, etc must do our part to help spread the word that this experience (which we all have) doesn't have to be contained in such a negative, isolated, shameful space.
 I was definitely taught that this past weekend and now I'm telling everyone I know! "-AR